William R. Sears: Honors and awards

 Sears was a member of the National Academy of Sciences, the National Academy of Engineering, the American Academy of Arts and Sciences, and Mexico's Academia Nacional de Ingeniería.
 He was an honorary fellow of the American Institute of Aeronautics and Astronautics.
 During his lifetime, he received many honors and awards, including the Guggenheim Medal and in 1974 the Ludwig-Prandtl-Ring from the Deutsche Gesellschaft für Luft- und Raumfahrt (German Society for Aeronautics and Astronautics) for "outstanding contribution in the field of aerospace engineering."
 In 1988, Caltech gave him its Distinguished Alumni Award.
 He was also named an outstanding alumnus of the University of Minnesota and was awarded an honorary doctorate from the University of Arizona.
+He was awarded the Pendray Aerospace Literature Award by the AIAA in 1975.

 Sears was also an accomplished musician, first as a percussionist.
 He worked his way through college as a drummer in dance bands and, after moving to California, was tympanist with the Pasadena Symphony for several seasons.
 Later, at Cornell, he became an expert recorder player with a university group interested in medieval music.
 He played with the Collegium Musicum at the University of Arizona for 20 years.